okyeron/fates/hardware/Build.md

 ## Switches (buttons)

 Pin 1 is marked on the bottom of the switches.
 Pin 1 on the pcb is the lower right corner - there's a very small dot there.

+## Audio jacks

+Audio jacks mount __from the bottom__

+NOTE - if you use the CUI MJ-3536 jacks from Mouser, you may need to trim or file the pins to fit in the pcb.
+The CUI jack pins are just a tiny bit wider than the PJ302M jacks.